 Statewide EMS Communication System Upgrade.
 The MIEMSS EMS Communications System Upgrade Project is in the Implementation Stage of Phase 1, which encompasses the Southern Maryland - EMS Region V. The Implementation Stage began in May 2021, after the successful completion on Factory Acceptance Testing of the Phase 1 equipment in March and delivery of Phase 1 Equipment in April.
 Current work includes the integration of the NICE audio recording system with the InterTalkTM console system and enhancements to the system software.
 All microwave installations associated with Phase 1 as well as a significant portion of the Phase 2 microwave have been completed.
-System core integrations and console configurations will be completed in the fourth quarter of 2022; these are precursors to performing Regional Acceptance Testing in 1Q23.
+System core integrations and console configurations will be completed in the fourth quarter of 2022; these are precursors to performing Regional Acceptance Testing in 2Q23.
 MIEMSS has approved the contractor, OCI, to commence work on the Phase 2 (Region III and Western Maryland) to mitigate timeline challenges due to Phase 1 equipment installation delays, COVID-19 impacts (e.g., travel ban, personnel quarantines) and resolving issues related to new equipment, e.g., tuning/optimization, firmware updates, and addressing the occasional part failure.
 The project team continually looks for targets of opportunity to mitigate timeline challenges.
+Current projected CUP Final Acceptance is estimated to be July 9, 2025.